tldr-pages/tldr/pages/common/clifm.md

 `n file dir/`

-- Go back and forth in the directory history list:
+- Search for PDF files in the current directory:

-`Shift-Left (or Alt-j) / Shift-Right (or Alt-k)`
+`/*.pdf`

 - Select all PNG files in the current directory:

 `s *.png`

-- Search for PDF files in the current directory:

-`/*.pdf`

-- Remove the file whose ELN is 24 (use t to trash the file instead):
+- Remove the previously selected files (use t to send the files to the recycle bin instead):

-`r 24`

-- Copy selected files into the current directory:

-`c sel`
+`r sel`

-- Open the bookmarks screen:

-`bm (or Alt-b)`
+- Learn more:

+`?`

+- Exit CliFM:

+`q`